sharetribe/ftw-daily/docs/styling.md

 # Flex Template for Web: styling

-The goal for creating styling for Flex template app was to keep styling as close as possible to plain CSS writing while still trying to avoid the mess that comes along with globally defined cascading behavior that CSS is all about.
+The goal for creating styling for Flex template app was to keep styling as close as possible to plain CSS while still trying to avoid the mess that comes along with globally defined cascading behavior that CSS is all about.

 To tackle this goal, we have split the styling into two levels in this template application: